 Self-care practice when back pain flares up is a way for individuals to give themselves self-therapy attention in the midst of crazy schedules.
 It’s never been more important than now to be able to take care of oneself when back or any type of pain presents.
-For a few minutes, daily physical and mental health activities can make a difference.
+Daily physical and mental health activities can make a difference for a few minutes.

-Self-care is the ability to self-manage pain and take care of our constantly changing needs daily.
-Regular self-care is essential to our families, and friends well being.
+Self-care is the ability to self-manage pain and care for our constantly changing needs daily.
+Regular self-care is essential to our family’s and friends well being.
 Pain is emotionally and physically taxing on the body.
-It brings and encourages mental/emotional and physical balance, which helps, especially when there is a condition that causes pain.
+It brings and encourages mental/emotional, and physical balance, which helps, especially when a condition causes pain.

-There is a connection between self-care and chronic pain that is being studied currently.
-Studies are finding that individuals practicing self-care in addition to regular medical care have significant reductions in pain and reduction in disability.
+A connection between self-care and chronic pain is currently being studied.
+Studies are finding that individuals practicing self-care in addition to regular medical care significantly reduce pain and disability.
 So, alleviate back pain with a few self-care tips.

-Hydrotherapy better known as a hot bath can provide pain relief.
-Adding Epsom salt for these baths contains magnesium which can help relax muscles and the body.
+Hydrotherapy, better known as a hot bath, can provide pain relief.
+Adding Epsom salt to these baths contains magnesium which can help relax muscles and the body.

 Self-massage is a great way to care for oneself.
-Applying gentle pressure to painful spots or use massage devices like foam rollers and tennis balls to massage the pain away.
+Apply gentle pressure to painful spots or use massage devices like foam rollers and tennis balls to massage the pain away.

 Music can be an effective way to ease back pain.
 Research has shown that music can be a complementary treatment when addressing chronic pain.
-It helps especially when an individual is experiencing back pain along with a low/negative mood.
+It helps, especially when an individual is experiencing back pain and a low/negative mood.

-Poor sleep has been proven to increased back pain.
+Poor sleep has been proven to increase back pain.
 Getting the proper amount of sleep is essential in addressing pain.
-Healthy sleep hygiene and bedtime routines will significantly help with the body’s recovery, healing, and general health.
+Healthy sleep hygiene and bedtime routines will significantly help the body’s recovery, healing, and general health.

 Yoga stretching is highly effective in relieving and avoiding/preventing back pain completely.
-Poses like the cat, cow, triangle, and child’s pose will generate relief along with improving balance.
+Poses like the cat, cow, triangle, and child’s pose will generate relief and improve balance.

 Diet and lifestyle changes have been proven to reduce inflammation, which can cause chronic pain.
 Go with whole foods that are minimally processed.
 This will help reduce inflammation.
-Healthy weight along with healthy body mass keeps the spine healthy and free of the added stress from the weight.
+Healthy weight and body mass keep the spine healthy and free of the added stress from the weight.
 Therefore a sensible diet is the single most important factor in weight loss.

 Isolation can exacerbate pain.
-Loneliness can be a significant risk factor in the development of pain, and with time, depression, and fatigue.
-Simply reaching out and connecting with loved ones, friends, co-workers, etc, could help in soothing the pain away.
+Loneliness can be a significant risk factor in developing pain and, with time, depression and fatigue.
+Simply reaching out and connecting with loved ones, friends, co-workers, etc., could help in soothing the pain.

 Many of us know that getting out in nature feels good mentally and physically, and it can actually relieve pain, too.
-Nature therapy or ecotherapy has shown to improve the psychological and physiological symptoms associated with chronic pain.
-Connecting to nature can have tremendous benefits towards optimal health.
+Nature therapy or ecotherapy has improved chronic pain’s psychological and physiological symptoms.
+Connecting to nature can have tremendous benefits for optimal health.

-Taking breaks is essential for the mind in keeping stress levels balanced.
+Taking breaks is essential for the mind to keep stress levels balanced.
 This can lessen back pain.
 Just a few minutes to stop whatever and take a few minutes for yourself and your health.
-Taking proper physical and mental rests throughout the day to stretch out, move around, and do something else.
-This will help keep things open and fresh, as opposed to going through the same thing over and over with less than optimal results.
+Take proper physical and mental rest throughout the day to stretch out, move around, and do something else.
+This will help keep things open and fresh instead of repeatedly going through the same thing with less-than-optimal results.
 The mind needs to reflect.

 The information herein on "Self-Care Practice When Back Pain Flares Up" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
 We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.